5l1v3r1/Hackathons_Scrapper/README.md

 # Hackathons_Scrapper
 Python program which gives the details of Hackathons going around the world.
-There is still a lot to do
+There is still a lot to do.
+Willsoon upload the whole project.